amanichopra/sap-genai-hub/orchestration_app/README.md

 # Building an Dash Application Consuming the Generative AI Hub

+Now that you've learned about the capabilities of Orchestration, let's build a Python app that consumes the service.

 ## Steps

 1. Install dependency packages via `pip install dash dash-bootstrap-components`.